stephband/literal/README.md

 # Literal

-Literal templates stick some JS in yer HTML. for the DOM and for Node.
+Literal templates stick some JS in your HTML.

 ## Using Literal in HTML